Dragons, Qilin, Phoenix and other Mythical beasts

 A stone qilin often guards a tomb, sometimes as one of the creatures along a Sacred Way.
 The best known example is on the Spirit Way to the Ming tombs in Beijing.

-Although described as the ‘Chinese Unicorn’ the creature is different to the Western Unicorn, it normally has two horns but may have one or three and a deer's body but often the sculptor has gone to town with their imagination and embellished with fish scales and an ox's tail; it is usually portrayed in white.
-A qilin is the representative of all animals bearing fur (horses; cows; goats; deer and so on).
-It is one of the four sacred animals with the dragon, turtle and phoenix.
-When Zheng He's voyages to Africa brought back a giraffe as a gift to Emperor Yongle, it was thought that it must be some sort of Qilin, the Emperor did not agree but in Japan ➚ the giraffe is given the name qilin to this day.
+Although described as the ‘Chinese Unicorn’ the creature is somewhat different to the western unicorn, it normally has two horns but may have one or three and a deer's body but often the sculptor has gone to town with their imagination and embellished with fish scales and an ox's tail.
+It is usually is given a white color.
+A qilin is the representative of all animals bearing fur (horses; cows; goats; deer and so on) and is one of the four sacred animals with the dragon, turtle and phoenix.
+When Zheng He's voyages to Africa brought back a giraffe as a gift to Emperor Yongle, it was thought that it must be some sort of Qilin, the Emperor did not agree but in Japan the giraffe is retains the name qilin to this day.

-The similarity to the Western unicorn is mainly due to its association with gentleness, virtue and benevolence.
+The similarity to the western unicorn is mainly due to its association with gentleness, virtue and benevolence.
 One tradition has a qilin bringing a piece a jade to the mother of Confucius to herald his auspicious birth.
 Its walk is so gentle that its hooves do not crush the grass and it can walk on water.
 Evil spirits melt away in its presence.
 The appearance of a qilin is considered a very auspicious omen and so it is said to have appeared during the reign of the Yellow Emperor (Huangdi).
 They are solitary animals.
 It became associated with a talented young son.
-The Qilin is often used as a symbol in paintings and ceramics with the hidden meaning to wish that a young man will produce sons.
+The Qilin is often used as a symbol in paintings and ceramics with the hidden meaning of a wish that a husband will produce sons.

 Phoenix - Fenghuang

-As with the dragon the Chinese phoenix has little in common with the mythical bird of Egyptian origin ➚.
-The Europeans chose to give the Chinese phoenix, Feng huang 凤凰 the same name as a vaguely similar bird but it does not have the legend of fiery rebirth and immortality as with the western phoenix.
+As with the dragon the Chinese phoenix has little in common with the mythical bird of Egyptian origin .
+The Europeans chose to give the Chinese phoenix, Feng huang the same name as a vaguely similar bird but it does not have the legend of fiery rebirth and immortality associated with the western phoenix.
 The history of the ancient Chinese mythological creature goes back at least 4,000 years.
 Like the Qilin it is considered a creature whose appearance signifies the just rule of the Emperor.
 The Chinese name is made up of fèng (wind) and huáng (a homophone with emperor showing the emperor under a canopy).
 The phoenix appears at auspicious times, and is associated with sun, south, justice, obedience and loyalty.
 It is a peaceful creature accompanied by small birds.
-It perches on the admired 梧桐 wútóng ‘Chinese Parasol’ tree (Firmiana simplex) and is associated with the sun and summer.
+It perches on the admired 梧桐 wútóng ‘Chinese Parasol’ tree (Firmiana simplex).

 The phoenix represents the class of all birds.
 Early (Zhou and Shang) representations make it more like a bird of prey with a curved beak; in later centuries it became to look like a pheasant which is native to China.